ROHITCNF/dEVtINDER/hot_topics.md

 - Create the schema with the mongoose
 - Create SignUp Post Api
 - Push some documents using API calls from Postman

+- Differnce between JS object and JSON
+- Models.findOne({......}) in case of dupliccate doc which doc Mongo db return
+- Explore the Models functions from the docs